-CIE will request a sample of the candidates' work covering the full ability range.
-This sample must be sent to CIE along with the corresponding Individual Candidate Record cards, Coursework Assessment Summary Form and the second copy of MS1, to reach CIE by 7 May for the June examination and 7 November for the November examination.
+Centres will send a sample of the candidates' work covering the full ability range.
+This sample must be sent to CIE along with the corresponding Individual Candidate Record cards, Coursework Assessment Summary Form and the second copy of MS1, to reach CIE by 30 April for the June examination and 31 October for the November examination.